Consteel/manual/docs/manual/6_0_structural-loads/6_2_load-combinations.md

 **Consteel 16**

 According to the actual _[structural design code](../1_0_general-description/1_2_the-main-window.md)_, load case combinations must be created from the _[load cases](./6_1_load-cases-and-load-groups.md#create-new-load-group)_.
-Load combinations can be created manually by defining the combination factors manually for each load case or can be created automatically by using the **Automatic load combination generation** function of _ConSteel_.
+Load combinations can be created manually by defining the combination factors manually for each load case or can be created automatically by using the **Automatic load combination generation** function of _Consteel_.

 <!-- /wp:paragraph -->